 Then, use data and analytics to ensure time, effort, and resources are being spent on the correct channels in a productive and efficient way.

-Thanks to David Rowlands at 8×8
+Contributed by: David Rowlands at 8×8

 Customers Want Flexibility